 Masters Program classes are conducted nine months a year, mid-January to end June and the beginning of September to mid-December.
-These include daily teachings from the principal teachers Monday through Friday, along with regular classes conducted by the teaching assistants for review and discussion of the current material.
+The weekly schedule includes daily teachings by the MP teacher Monday through Friday, regular meditations, and review classes conducted by the teaching assistants several times per week.
+Attendance requirement apply.

 LANGUAGES AND MATERIALS